 How Much Is Car Insurance?

-Many other sites give an average figure of £500 – £900 per year but to be honest, if we were to give you an average cost of insurance in the UK it would be completely irrelevant as there are so many factors taken into account when it comes to calculating the price of an individual’s insurance policy.
-Instead, why not remove the guess work and get a quote.
+Many other comparison sites give an average figure of £500 – £900 per year but to be honest, if we were to give you an average cost of car insurance in the UK it would be completely irrelevant as there are so many factors taken into account when it comes to calculating the price of an individual’s car insurance policy.
+Instead, why not remove the guess work and compare car insurance today.

 How Can I Make My Car Insurance Cheaper?

 The easiest way to save money on car insurance is to use a comparison site to compare car insurance quotes.
 As well as that, there are a number of other tips that we can share with you to help keep costs to a minimum:

 Speeding and other driving convictions indicate to car insurance providers that a driver is riskier to insure.
 This added risk means your insurance premium will be higher.

 Similar to above, insurance providers can offer better rates to drivers with longer no claims periods.
 Data shows that you are more likely to claim on your insurance if you have already done so.
 Therefore building up a long no claims bonus demonstrates to insurance providers that you are a safer driver.
 In light of this, you should think carefully before making any claim on your car insurance, particularly if the claim is not for a huge amount of money.
 Equally, once you have built up a long no claims period, you may want to consider protecting your no claims bonus.